mozg4D/smartphone-as-a-keyboard/README.md

 # smartphome-as-keyboard
-Use your smartphone as computer keyboard
+Use your smartphone as a computer keyboard

-keyboard.zip - compiled standalone executable
+kbd.zip - compiled standalone exe

 English and Russian languages supported

-Run keyboard.exe, open path.svg, scan QR code, open link in android browser
+Run kbd.exe, open path.svg, scan QR code, open link in android browser

-Smartphone and computer must be connected to wifi
+Smartphone and computer must be connected to same WIFI

-Edit html in static folder to customize your keyboard
+Edit index.htm to customize your keyboard

 Install chrome beta, add it to game turbo and remove touch restricted areas if keyboard lags in corners

-Add to startup, run as administrator
+Add to kbd.exe to startup, run as administrator

 ![alt text](https://github.com/mozg4D/smartphome-as-keyboard/blob/main/kbd.png?raw=true)